jwikman/nab-al-tools/extension/README.md

 The content is generated from the AL code and the [XML Comments](https://docs.microsoft.com/dynamics365/business-central/dev-itpro/developer/devenv-xml-comments) that are written in the AL code.

-In the first release the following XML Comments are supported
+The following XML Comments are currently supported

 - `<summary>`
 - `<param>`